To get started without wading through all my nonsense, click here.

 In the meantime, let’s just get your car to the point where soda cans don’t fall out in the car line at school.
 Let’s get you where you need to be when you need to be there (even if you seriously don’t want to be there).
 Let’s help you remember to put your kid in a yellow shirt on yellow day.

 Let me help you do all those things.
 Without lecturing.
-Or pretending to be an expert.
 I’ll tell you what worked for me.
 And you can take it from there.
 Because I believe in you.

-My household management series, Managing the Day-to-Day, is posted and ready.
+My household management series, Home Management 101 Tips for Busy Moms (and Everyone Else!), is posted and ready.
 It’s a great place to get started.

 If you need help shoveling out from under, start with Cleaning.

 Or if you feel like wandering, shuffle through the Latest From the Blog for random help and commiseration…